Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/sendgrid.md

 5. Toggle the Event Webhook Status to **Enabled**.
 6. Save your work.

-Your selected events will now be sent to Amplitude.
+SendGrid sends the selected events to Amplitude.
 SendGrid event names in Amplitude are prepended with the prefix `[Sendgrid]` , and the Library is `sendgrid`.